cmroboticsacademy/gazebosim_blueboat_ardupilot_sitl/Mission1.md

 9. Click <b>Exit Plan</b> after upload.

 ### Running a waypoint mission.
 QGroundControl may automatically set your flight mode to auto or guided if you have a valid waypoint mission.
-However, if you arm your robot in auto near a fence (dock), the pathfinding algorithm will not generate a valid path to your way point.
-You must make some distance between you and the dock before changing to auto.
+However, if you arm your robot in auto near a fence (dock), the pathfinding algorithm will not generate a valid path to your waypoint.
+You must maintain some distance from the dock before switching to Auto.
 1. Use the RC to:
    1. Set flight mode to Manual (X)
    2. Arm the robot (R1)